jordan-public/nft-evenswap-solana/README.md

 # NFT EvenSwap

+## Development environment setup

+- Install Visual Studio Code
+- Install Gitpod extension in the above
+- In the browser go to [the Gitpod instance](https://gitpod.io/#github.com/jordan-public/nft-evenswap-solana) to start/open it.
+It will run very slowly the first time, but then next time around it will be ok.

+## Demo

+TBD

+## Introduction

 I got an NFT on my Saga phone, at the time I was at a crypto meetup in NYC, and someone showed me their NFT (every Saga owner got one a few days ago; Saga Monkes - see: https://magiceden.io/marketplace/sagamonkes?status=%22buy_now%22).
 Anyway mine was smoking a cigarette and he’s was not, but it had a mohawk.
 He liked mine better, and me наоборот.
 So I thought of this simple idea we can implement in a couple of days: NFT Even Swap:

 - User A deposits an NFT into our contract.
 User adds other NFT addresses/ids that he likes.
 The info is stored in his account that we create for him.